CrystallizeAPI/responsive-images-examples/README.md

-# Proper Image handling examples
+# Image handling examples for performace using srcset and sizes

 A running example with different examples on how to properly add images to your website.
 Check our livestream to learn more: https://www.youtube.com/watch?v=XeTjadCODlw